chp-legacy/chainpoint-node/README.md

 To be eligible to earn TNT a Node must:

 * register a unique Ethereum address
-* maintain a minimum TNT balance for that address
+* maintain a minimum balance of 5000 TNT for that address
 * provide public network services
 * pass all audits and health checks from Tierion Core
 * have enough credits to send hashes from a Node to Core